Grievances and Disciplinaries

 A written disciplinary procedure should not be seen as a way of punishing your employees, but rather guidance on overcoming disciplinary issues and encouraging employees to be productive again.

-Whilst there is no legal requirement to follow the code and failing to do so does not automatically make a dismissal unfair, it does help you to act fairly by outlining the basic requirements of fairness and providing a standard of reasonable behaviour.
-In cases where the code applies and you unreasonably fail to follow any of its provisions, an Employment Tribunal can increase an award it makes against you by 25%.
+There is no legal requirement to follow the code and failing to do so does not automatically make a dismissal unfair.
+But it does help you to act fairly by outlining the basic requirements of fairness and providing a standard of reasonable behaviour.
+In cases where the code applies and you unreasonably fail to follow any of its provisions, an employment tribunal can increase an award it makes against you by 25%.

-If you do not think you can follow all the steps in the code, it is worth seeking legal advice as the Employment Tribunal will take several factors into account when deciding if you have failed to follow the provisions of the code, including your size and resources.
+If you do not think you can follow all the steps in the code, it is worth seeking legal advice.
+The Employment Tribunal will take several factors into account when deciding if you have failed to follow the provisions of the code, including your business size and resources.

 How should I handle an employee grievance?